• Start

 }

-Cargo re-compiles whenever a include_str!-referenced file changes, so the binary always reflects the latest schema. run_sync_embedded_with_opts applies new or changed definitions and removes any that have been deleted from the schema files.
+Cargo re-compiles whenever an include_str!-referenced file changes, so the binary always reflects the latest schema.
+Sync::embedded(...).run(...) applies new or changed definitions and removes any that have been deleted from the schema files.

 Seed files run on every startup, so use UPSERT or guard inserts if idempotency matters.

 Use rollouts for shared and production databases.
-You build a RolloutSpec that describes the steps for each phase, then call run_start_with_spec and run_complete_with_spec at the appropriate points around your application deployment.
+Build a RolloutSpec with the builder, wrap it in the Rollout facade, then call start and complete at the appropriate points around your application deployment.

 use anyhow::Result;